-Turning now to the territorial aggregate of the State of Israel and of the Palestinian Authority, Table 9 reports the numbers of Jews, Others (i.e., non-Jewish persons who are members of Jewish households and Israeli citizens by the provisions of the Law of Return), Arabs, and foreign workers, undocumented tourists, and refugees.
+Turning now to the territorial aggregate of the State of Israel and of the Palestinian Territory (West Bank and Gaza-WBG), Table 9 reports the numbers of Jews, Others (i.e., non-Jewish persons who are members of Jewish households and Israeli citizens by the provisions of the Law of Return), Arabs, as well as foreign workers, undocumented tourists, and refugees.
 Each group's total is shown for different territorial divisions: the State of Israel within the pre-1967 borders, East Jerusalem, the Golan Heights, the West Bank, and Gaza.
-The percentage of Jews (by the enlarged definition) in each division is also shown.
-At the beginning of 2018, of the 6,558,100 core Jews, 5,912,200 lived within Israel's pre-1967 borders; 218,500 lived in neighborhoods of East Jerusalem incorporated after 1967; 22,800 on the Golan Heights; and 404,600 lived in the West Bank.
+The percentage of Jews (by the Law of Return definition) in each division is also shown.
+At the beginning of 2019, of a total 6,665,600 core Jews, 6,001,700 lived within Israel's pre-1967 borders; 221,800 lived in neighborhoods of East Jerusalem incorporated after 1967; 23,200 on the Golan Heights; and 418,900 lived in the West Bank.
+Over the years, the pace of Jewish internal migration from Israel's main portion to the West Bank was significantly correlated with levels of unemployment and emigration from Israel (DellaPergola 2019b).